bruceravel/SCFtests/README.md

 XAS theory starts with copper.
 It's a tradition!

 In fact, we expect copper to be a null result.
-There is no reason to expect that charge transfer and self-cosistency would have much effect on a monoatomic material.
+There is no reason to expect that charge transfer and self-consistency would have much effect on a monoatomic material.
 That expectation is borne out.

 The fitting parameters are constant well within their uncertainties